 2.1.1 Stereo Matching and Equalization

-In this paper, the stereo calibration algorithm and block matching(BM) algorithm in OpenCV library (the web address of openCV4.5.5 is ' https://github.com/opencv/opencv/tree/4.5.5') are used to achieve the depth image.
-The depth image can show the distance between the object and the camera directly.
-The range of gray value of each pixel in the image is 0-255.
-The higher the value, the closer the distance between the object and the camera.
-The detected objects are the wastes on road, and the height of the objects is less than 30mm.
-It makes the gray values of pixels in the depth image concentrate in a certain range.
-In order to enhance the difference of pixels’ gray value in the depth image and distinct different objects better, we equalized the depth image.
-In Figure 2, (a)shows the origin image captured by the binocular camera, (b)shows the depth image achieved by stereo matching, (c) shows the image after equalization, (d) and (e) shows the gray histogram of the effective area in the depth image before and after the equalization.
-From (d) and (e), we can see that the number of pixels of each gray value become more average after equalization.
-From (b) and (c), we can see that the operation enhanced the difference of gray values of pixels at different depths in the image.
-From the figures, we can also see clearly that, because of the angle of the binocular camera with respect to the surface of the road, the gray value of pixels is increasing gradually in an uncertain direction.
-In order to calculate the regions of interest more accurately to increase the detection accuracy and detection speed of the network, the angle of the binocular camera with respect to the surface of the road has to be eliminated.
+This paper utilizes the OpenCV library's stereo calibration algorithm and block matching (BM) algorithm to create the depth image, which directly presents the distance between the object and the camera.
+The gray value of each pixel ranges from 0 to 255, and the higher the value, the closer the distance between the object and the camera.
+The detected objects are the wastes on the road with their height being less than 30mm, concentrating the pixels’ gray values in the depth image in a certain range.
+We equalize the depth image to enhance the difference of the pixels’ gray value in the depth image and distinguish the different objects better.
+Figure 2 (a) illustrates the origin of the image captured by the binocular camera, subfigure (b) depicts the depth image achieved by stereo matching, (c) shows the image after equalization, and (d) and (e) present the gray histogram of the effective area in the depth image before and after the equalization.
+Figures 2 (d) and (e) highlight the number of pixels per gray value after equalization.
+Moreover, Figures 2 (b) and (c) reveal that the histogram equalization process enhanced the difference in the pixels’ gray values at different depths within the image.
+From Figure 9, we also observe that due to the angle of the binocular camera concerning the road surface, the gray value of the pixels is increasing gradually in an uncertain direction.
+Thus, to calculate the ROIs more accurately and increase the detection accuracy and the network’s detection speed, the angle of the binocular camera concerning the road's surface has to be compensated.

 2.1.2 Angle Elimination

-The size of the effective area in depth image is .
-Take the top left corner of the area as the origin, the plane with gray value of 0 as the XOY plane, and build a three-dimensional coordinate system.
-Fig.3 shows the three-dimensional coordinate system built in an image.
-The Y-axis points rightward, the X-axis points downward, and the Z-axis points outward.
+The size of the effective area in the depth image is .
+Considering the top left corner of the area as the origin, the plane with a gray value of 0 is the XOY plane, and we build a three-dimensional coordinate system illustrated in Figure 3, where the Y-axis points right, the X-axis points down, and the Z-axis points outward.
 Each pixel in the effective area of the image is a point.
-Pixels’ position relative to the origin is the points’ x and y coordinates, and the gray value is the z coordinate.
+The pixels’ position relative to the origin is the points’ x and y coordinates, and the gray value is the z coordinate.